Wellness Bathrooms in 2026: What GTA Homeowners Are Actually Building

 Curbless (zero-threshold) showers — the most-requested item we are seeing this spring.
 No curb means a cleaner sightline, easier cleaning, and better accessibility as you age in place.
 The catch: proper linear drain installation and waterproofing underneath are non-negotiable.
 A zero-threshold shower on a floor that was not prepared correctly is one of the most expensive failures we see.
 Budget $1,500–$3,000 for the drain and waterproofing work alone, done right.

 Heated in-floor radiant — this has been around for decades but it is hitting a tipping point in Toronto renovations right now.
 For a standard GTA bathroom (40–60 sq ft), a quality electric radiant mat runs $400–$800 in materials.
 Installed, plan $1,200–$2,500 depending on subfloor condition and thermostat spec.
-Running cost is lower than most people expect — a small bathroom typically adds $5–$15/month to your hydro bill.
+Running cost is minimal — typically $10–$30 per month to keep a bathroom floor warm every morning.

-What does a GTA wellness bathroom actually cost in 2026?
+What does a wellness bathroom cost in the GTA in 2026?

 A question that comes up every time we are in this conversation with a homeowner: does a wellness bathroom actually add value to a GTA home?